-During the academic year, our international pupils take an active part in serving in the local Mill Hill community.
+During the academic year, our international pupils show their community spirit and take an active part in serving in the local Mill Hill community.
 Whether it’s litter picking in the School surrounds, visiting the elderly in a local care home or helping younger children learn to read, their efforts have not gone unnoticed.
 Their commitment and collaboration have been appreciated by both staff and community members that they have selflessly helped in many ways.

 Sometimes in life we underestimate how much the small things we do can mean to others.
 Miss Moustafa learnt recently through a conversation with an elderly lady who attended the Age UK Digital Learning Scheme that she had very sadly lost her son and husband and that the interaction that she had with our pupils had really helped build her confidence again.